v-gajjar/Minesweeper/ROADMAP.md

 ### Current focus
-Refactoring the logic to extract core gameplay related functionality to seperate concerns into pure functions
+Look at migrating from JavaScript to TypeScript

 ### Next step:
 Add Unit Tests

 ### Further steps:
-- Look at migrating from JavaScript to TypeScript
 - Explore using Zustand to improve state management
 - Look at ensuring CSS styling is consistent on different browsers and devices
 - Look at adding accessibility
-- Create a custom reusable Modal component
+- Create a custom reusable Modal component (most likely using [Radix UI Primitives](https://www.radix-ui.com/primitives/docs/components/dialog))
 - Refactor the GameResultModal to use the custom Modal component
 - Create a custom reusable Drop-down component
-- Refactor the GameDifficultySelector to use the custom Drop-down component
+- Refactor the GameDifficultySelector to use the custom Select component (most likely using [Radix UI Primitives](https://www.radix-ui.com/primitives/docs/components/select))
 - Create a Header section
 - Add a Gameplay Modal to explain the rules
 - Add touch screen support for opening and flagging Cells